GeekLaunch/geeklaunch.github.io/content/blog/understanding-elliptic-curves-pairings-bls-signatures.md

 [^hashing]: If your message is not already a point on the curve (it probably isn't) then you can use a hash function to convert it.

 ### Verification

+Performed by anyone wishing to verify the signature for a message.

 1. Check whether $e(p, m) = e(g, \sigma)$: